 I have some trouble with my app.
 User enters his login&pass, they are being checked on server using ajax, and if they're ok, i wanna open new page, which'll set cookies and session vars, but i have an universal script, and I need request something like universalScript?mode=login (mode is GET) and some POST parameters such as login and pass, besides it must be new page, not ajax, Some ideas?

 I want to send another ajax request when one request is in process to get the status of first request.
+If I call both the request the second request gets blocked till the completion of the first request.

 I'm trying to do a form validation...however, i can't get the submit event to work.
 So I tried to alert a message when the form submits.
 But the form submits without going through the submit function.